Sparse Classification: a scalable discrete optimization perspective: Towards a theoretical understanding of asymptotic support recovery

-We consider binary classifiers $w^\star \in \{0,1\}^p$ only similar to the work of \citet{gamarnik17} on sparse binary regression.
+\end{lemma} We consider classifiers with binary entries $w^\star \in \{0,1\}^p$ only, similar to the work of \citet{gamarnik17} on sparse binary regression.
 Moreover, we learn the optimal classifier from the data by solving the minimization problem

 where the loss function above corresponds to the empirical misclassification rate.
 Even though it is not a tractable loss function choice in practice, it demonstrates some interesting theoretical properties: it isolates the probabilistic model used to generate the data from the behavior of the optimal value.
-In addition, other loss functions used for classification are smooth proxies for the misclassification rate above so the problem \eqref{eqn:phi} can be considered as a more authentic formulation for the classification problem.
-For a given classifier $w$ the empirical misclassification rate $\sum_{i=1}^n \textbf{1}\left(\hat y_i(w) \neq y_i \right)$ follows a Binomial distribution as the covariate data are independent.
+Indeed, for any classifier $w$, the empirical misclassification rate $\sum_{i=1}^n \textbf{1}\left(\hat y_i(w) \neq y_i \right)$ follows a Binomial distribution, as the covariate data are independent.
+In addition, the problem \eqref{eqn:phi} can be considered as the authentic formulation for binary classification, while other loss functions used in practice such as Hinge and logistic loss are only smooth proxies for the misclassification rate, used for their tractability and statistical consistency \citep{steinwart2002support,zhang2004statistical}.